 PA Superior Court Parts with Eleventh Circuit on Annuity Payments Under the LHWCA; Issues Unanimous Memorandum in Favor of National Indemnity

 In a unanimous memorandum opinion, the Superior Court of Pennsylvania parted ways with the Eleventh Circuit on January 27, 2017, holding that the Longshore Harbor Workers’ Compensation Act (“LHWCA”) unequivocally bars any transfer or assignment of periodic payments from a structured settlement entered into under the Act.
-The opinion brings Pennsylvania in line with numerous other state trial courts on the question of whether the anti-assignment provisions of the LHWCA bar the sale of payments which originate under the Act.
+The opinion brings Pennsylvania in line with numerous other state trial courts on the question of whether the anti-assignment provisions of the LHWCA bar the sale of payments that originate under the Act.

 In In re: C. Dwyer, DRB Capital, LLC had filed a joint petition with Mr. Dwyer in the Indiana County Court of Common Pleas to sell his periodic payments for a discounted lump-sum.
 As an interested party, National Indemnity Company objected to the sale and transfer of periodic payments to DRB, arguing that the periodic payments were due to Mr. Dwyer under a two-party reinsurance agreement brokered as part of a settlement with his employer and the U.S. Department of Labor.
 The settlement, under the LHWCA, was for work-related injuries Mr. Dwyer sustained in Afghanistan while working as a security specialist.
 As part of the settlement, his employer was directed to enter into a reinsurance agreement under which Mr. Dwyer would be paid $787.00 per week for 52 weeks.
 The trial court granted the joint petition.